 When the body needs to exert itself, fatigue is inevitable.
 When the voice reaches phonetic exhaustion, symptoms appear.

-- An exam conducted by a otolaryngologist (a doctor that specializes in throat, nose and ear medicine).
+- An exam conducted by an otolaryngologist (a doctor that specializes in throat, nose, and ear medicine)

-- A voice exam conducted by speech and language or pathologist, or therapist.
+- A voice exam conducted by a speech or language pathologist, or therapist

 Treatment for vocal cord nodules

-In some cases, patients need to undergo pharmaceutical treatments to reduce the impact on the their vocal cords.
-These treatments include gastroesophageal reflux, allergy and thyroid treatments.
+In some cases, patients need to undergo pharmaceutical treatments to reduce the impact on their vocal cords.
+Therefore, these treatments include gastroesophageal reflux, allergy, and thyroid treatments.

-This kind of therapy consists in learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good voice production.
+This kind of therapy consists of learning about appropriate oral hygiene, eliminating abuses of the vocal cords, using a healthy tone and volume, and breathing for good vocal production.

 How can you prevent vocal cord nodules?

-- If you’re a singer, teacher, broadcaster, etc., you have make time to rest your voice.
+The following tips will help you to prevent nodules on your vocal cords.
+Firstly, don’t abuse your voice.
+Secondly, if you’re a singer, teacher, broadcaster, etc., you have to make time to rest your voice.

-- Parents should be making sure that their children are learning to use proper voice techniques in order to avoid any kind of tension from an early age as it’s a problem that could develop.
+Parents should make sure their children are learning to use proper voice techniques in order to avoid any kind of tension from an early age as it’s a problem that could develop.